GlobedGD/globed2/docs/server-hosting.md

 # If bandwidth usage is a big concern, levels 4-6 should be used (though central server barely uses any bandwidth)
 compression_level = 3

-# Whether to enable logging to a file.
-If disabled, logs will only be printed to the console
-log_file_enabled = true
-# The directory where logs will be stored
-log_directory = "logs"
-# Minimum log level to print to the console, logs below this level will be ignored.
-# Valid values: trace, debug, info, warn, error
-console_log_level = "info"
-# Minimum log level to print to the log file, logs below this level will be ignored.
-# Valid values: trace, debug, info, warn, error
-file_log_level = "info"
-# Prefix for the filename of the log files (if rolling is disabled, it's just the filename)
-log_filename = "central-server.log"
-# Whether to roll the log file daily, instead of appending to the same file every launch.
-# Will append the current date to the filename
-log_rolling = false

-# Whether to allow incoming QUIC connections, requires setting the address and paths to TLS certificate + key files
-enable_quic = false
-quic_address = "[::]:4341"
-quic_tls_cert = ""
-quic_tls_key = ""

-# Whether to enable incoming TCP connections
-enable_tcp = true
-tcp_address = "[::]:4340"

-# Whether to enable incoming UDP connections
-enable_udp = true
-udp_address = "[::]:4340"
-# Whether to use UDP solely for discovery purposes, and disallow actual connections.
-# It's recommended to keep this at `false`, for quicker connections when not specifying a protocol.
-udp_ping_only = false

 # Path to the QDB file (this is all i can say because it's a complicated thingy)
 qdb_path = ""